owochel/ReadingNWritingElectronicTexts/README.md

 # ReadingNWritingElectronicTexts

-Spring2022 class with Allison Parrish
+This repositories collects all my creation I made the class - reading and writing electronic text - Spring2022 with Allison Parrish.

+Assignment 1:
+Try some poem generators.